li-brandon/li-brandon/README.md

 <h1>Welcome! 👋</h1>
 <p>
    My name is Brandon Li and I'm a recent Finance and Computer Science graduate from Washington University in St. Louis 🐻.
-I'm currently working as an Associate Software Engineer at Fidelity Investments in Westlake, TX.
+I'm currently working as an Software Engineer at Fidelity Investments in Westlake, TX.
 I'm part of the OPEX Keystone team within Asset Management Technology.

    My main interests are in full-stack web development and mobile application development, particularly Swift / SwiftUI.
 I love to build scalable applications that have a broad, positive impact.